UBC-MDS/beautiful-jekyll/policies.md

 ## Lecture recordings

-We will not livestream or require instructors to record their lectures.
-You should rely on lecture notes to catch up if absent.
-When past lecture recordings are available, instructors may grant access to students who were absent for approved reasons (e.g. illness, jury duty, etc.).
+We do not livestream or require instructors to record their lectures.
+If you miss a class you can catch up by reviewing lecture notes as well as by talking to peers and asking them to share their notes.
+When past lecture recordings are available, instructors may grant access to students who were absent for approved reasons only (e.g. illness, jury duty, etc.).

 ## Academic concession policy